Edge Shopping Stand-Down Violations

 I’ll update this piece with when others dig into the contracts and compare Honey’s practices with the governing requirements.
 But after more than 20 years working on affiliate fraud—my first piece on this subject was, wow, 2004—let me offer four observations.

 Two, networks’ incentives are mixed.
 On one hand, networks want affiliate marketing to be seen as trusted and trustworthy, which requires eliminating practices widely seen as unfair.
 At the same time, affiliate networks typically charge a commission on every dollar of commission paid.
-As a result, networks directly benefit from anything that increases the number of dollars of commission paid—such as allowing browser plug-ins to change noncommissionable traffic into commissionable traffic.
+As a result, networks directly benefit from anything that increases the number of dollars of commission paid—such as allowing browser plug-ins to change non-commissionable traffic into commissionable traffic.
 Merchants should be skeptical of networks too quickly declaring traffic compliant when networks literally get paid for that finding.
 With Rakuten operating both a cashback service (with browser plugin) and an affiliate network, their incentives are particularly muddy: If Rakuten Advertising declares a given browser plugin tactic to be permitted, Rakuten Cashback can then use that tactic, increasing both Cashback fees (the Cashback margin on each dollar of rebate) and Advertising fees (the network margin on each dollar of affiliate activity).
 I like and respect Rakuten and its leaders, but their complicated incentives mean serious people should give their pronouncements a second look.

 Three, most people read the governing contracts hastily if at all.
 I’m proud to have pulled out the 17 rules above, and I encourage readers to follow my links to see these and other rules in the larger policy documents.
 Fact is, there’s lots of material to digest.
 I’ve found that networks’ compliance teams often build rules of thumb that diverge from what the rules actually say, and ignore rules that are in some way seen as inconvenient or overly restrictive.
-To me, all this is a mistake.
+That’s a mistake.
 The rules may not be holy, but they have the force of contract, and there’s real money at issue.
-Networks are spending other people’s money—making sure normal publishers get every dollar they fairly earned; and making sure merchants pay the correct amount, but not a penny more.
+Importantly, networks are spending other people’s money—making sure normal publishers get every dollar they fairly earned; and making sure merchants pay the correct amount, but not a penny more.
 This calls for a high level of care.
 We’re two weeks into the response to MegaLag.
 How many people posted video-responses, blogs, or other remarks without finding, reading, and applying the governing policies?

 Is Honey profitable for merchants?